vitor-mafra/about_me/content/blog/lady_gaga_llms.md

 Until models are able to combine text with genuinely robust multimodal understanding, persistent memory, and the ability to learn from non-textual context, they will continue to encounter hard limits in domains where the decisive information simply isn’t written anywhere.

 Even though I ultimately failed in my attempt to secure the VIP tickets, the effort itself still mattered.
 My partner was genuinely happy with how far I went trying to create a better experience for her, and I was grateful for the chance to confront, in practice, a limitation of LLMs that I had never clearly seen before.

+Note: This post is adapted from a Twitter thread I originally wrote about this experiment.
+You can read the original thread (in portuguese) [here](https://x.com/ovitormafra/status/1918664527031251417).